nfriedly/nfriedly.com/src/documents/techblog/2021-08-30-retro-handheld-power-draw.html.md

 This was connected to an official raspberry Pi USB-C power supply - I chose this one because it's rated for over 15W, and it provides power regardless of what's connected to it.

-(Amusingly, the initial batch of Raspberry Pi 4's had the same issue as the V90 where they wouldn't charge from a USB-C port.
+(Amusingly, the initial batch of [Raspberry Pi 4's had the same issue](https://hackaday.com/2019/07/16/exploring-the-raspberry-pi-4-usb-c-issue-in-depth/) as the V90 where they wouldn't charge from a USB-C port.
 But, unlike Powkiddy, the Raspberry Pi foundation quickly fixed that mistake.)

+Update: I [added the missing resistors](/techblog/2021-10-10-v90-usb-c/) and fixed USB-C charging on mine!

-More details:
+## More details

-When playing Crash Bandicoot on PS1:
+### When playing Crash Bandicoot on PS1

 * Maximum power draw was 1.3W with the screen brightness and volume maxed out.
 The power ranged from about 1.1W to 1.3W depending on how loud the ambient noise in the game was (I was standing by the beech.)
 * With the volume turned down to 0 and the brightness at the lowest visible setting, it went down to 0.68W

-When playing Asteroids for Game Boy, power draw ranged from 0.73 to 1.15, depending on volume and brightness.
-It didn't seem to get as loud as Crash Bandicoot, even at maximum volume.
+### When playing Asteroids for Game Boy

+* Power draw ranged from 0.73 to 1.15, depending on volume and brightness.
+* It didn't seem to get as loud as Crash Bandicoot, even at maximum volume.

-Stock vs Miyoo
+### Stock Firmware vs Miyoo Custom Firmware

-* Menus are lower in Miyoo, 0.62-0.89W, depending on brightness.
+* Menus are lower in [Miyoo], 0.62-0.89W, depending on brightness.
 0.47W if you turn the brightness down to 0.
    * Stock Firmware is about 1.09W in the menu, I'm not sure how to change the brightness.
 * Suspend mode draws 0.47W steadily in Miyoo (same as awake but screen off)
    * Stock draws 0.68W in suspend mode.